polymathic-institute/polybok/Literature Notes/Communication/Copyrighting/Creating a Tone of Voice Guide.md

 - Modulate
 - Poster (Act as a visible prompt/reminder)

-*Aim for **3-5** brand values, it becomes difficult to write copy that has to be so many things simutaneously.* Brand often take on the personality of their founders, at lease initially.
+*Aim for **3-5** brand values, it becomes difficult to write copy that has to be so many things simultaneously.* Brand often take on the personality of their founders, at lease initially.
 One can also think perspective.
 E.g. Nike is always positive.

 Some examples for brand values can be:
 - Considered: We weigh every word.
 Every one we add is a considered, defendable choice that earns its place.
-- Harmnious: Everything just works in unison - creating an overall harmony that capivates the reader
+- Harmonious: Everything just works in unison - creating an overall harmony that captivates the reader

 *Brand values should be **specific and explained**.
 A brand value like "funny" can be interpreted in different ways and need to be further established with examples.* A list of brand values should be included with brief explanations, followed by full explanations on individual pages.

-Audience can be assessed with demograpghic and psychographic profiles.
+Audience can be assessed with demographic and psychographic profiles.
 Get a sense of their age, role, location, pain points, and what their day looks like.

 Brand values can be used on their own, or packaged in tools like brand identity/philosophy, or a brand persona (this includes internal persona and external persona).

-For instance, start with "We write with a brand philosophy", and then point out questions a wrtier can ask to sanity check if their copy sounds like what the brand would say.
+For instance, start with "We write with a brand philosophy", and then point out questions a writer can ask in order to sanity check if their copy sounds like what the brand would say.

 *Brand values can be further elaborated using specific explained examples, following a **"like-this, not-like-this, because"** formula.*
 - Like this: ...